x-codingman/KOM/Proof-of-Concept/README.md

 #### Building With Docker
 ```
-docker build -t poc-image .
+docker build -t kom-poc-image .
 ```

-This will build a docker image `"my-poc-image"` which contains all the necessary materials to reproduce our experiments.
+This will build a docker image `"kom-poc-image"` which contains all the necessary materials to reproduce our experiments.

 To launch the container: